Last updated on August 21st, 2018

 01. Clarity About The Product

 The best product packages are those that don’t play ‘tell-me-who’ game with the customers.
 Your package should give the required information to the customers at the very first glance.
-Don’t expect customers to apply their intelligence in finding clues about the content of the package or even your brand name.
+Don’t expect customers to apply their intelligence in finding clues about the content of the package or even your brand identity.
 Even if your product packaging is the most beautiful design on earth, customers are more likely to keep it back on the store-shelf if it is not providing the required information at the first sight.

 Your product package should announce loudly what is its content and who is the maker of the product.
 Customers are always interested in knowing the brand name for judging the product quality beforehand.